 If you wish to review the July Amendments they are outlined in detail in our previous insights “Retail and Commercial Leasing – is change finally on the way?”.

 The purpose of this article is to highlight the additional amendments to the RCLA Amendment Bill that Parliament made in December 2019 (“the December Amendments”).

 The RCLA Amendment Bill (including the December Amendments) received royal assent on 19 December 2019 and will take effect on a day to be fixed by proclamation.
 Accordingly, landlords and tenants should carefully consider the following:

-As outlined in our previous blog “Retail and Commercial Leasing – is change finally on the way?”, there has been uncertainty as to whether a lease can move within or outside the operation of the Act.
+As outlined in our previous insights “Retail and Commercial Leasing – is change finally on the way?”, there has been uncertainty as to whether a lease can move within or outside the operation of the Act.

 The July Amendments clarify this, providing that if the rent payable under a lease exceeds the rental threshold, and the lease is lodged for registration within 3 months after execution, that lease will be considered to fall outside the ambit of the Act.
 That is the case even if subsequent increases to the rent threshold (or changes to the rental amount) result in the rent being less than the rental threshold.